College Basketball on CBS Sports: 1990s

 The 1995 tournament was the first year that CBS moved the Sunday regional finals to 2:30 p.m.
 Additionally, evening first round and regional semifinal coverage began airing 30 minutes earlier, at 7:30 p.m.
 During the 1995–96 season, CBS used a "wheel" concept on selected days, using a set of games with start times that were usually staggered by one hour.
 For example, CBS might have a game starting at 2:00 p.m., another one at 3:00 p.m., and a third one at 4:00 p.m.
 Some areas of the country would see the 2:00 p.m. game, then join the middle game in progress around 4:00 p.m. (likely seeing the second half only), and then join the late game in progress around 5:00 p.m.
 Other areas might see the first half of the 2:00 p.m. game, then see the entire 3:00 p.m. game and then join the late game in progress.
 CBS would periodically use this concept the next few seasons as well.
 It would influence how the 2011 selection show was conducted in terms of start times, except by that time, four different networks would be airing games.

 1996 was the first NCAA tournament on which Gus Johnson called play-by-play for CBS.
 Johnson worked with Quinn Buckner on first and second-round games in Indianapolis.

 Jim Nantz came down with laryngitis during the January 17, 1998 game between UCLA and Stanford game and sat out on January 18, where Billy Packer was scheduled to work New Mexico at Arizona.
 CBS had no games on the weekend of February 14 as it was CBS Olympic broadcasts the 1998 Winter Olympics.

-With the 1998 tournament, CBS started using the team of Jim Nantz and Billy Packer to call games the first weekend.
+Greg Gumbel returned to CBS and became the studio host beginning with the 1998 tournament.
+CBS started using the team of Jim Nantz and Billy Packer to call games the first weekend.
 The previous several years, Nantz worked the studio on the first weekend (as was the case with his predecessor, Brent Musburger) while Packer called games with various partners.
 1998 also marked first tournament appearance for Ian Eagle, who teamed with Jim Spanarkel in early round games in Sacramento.

 1999 served as the first year of the DirecTV Mega March Madness package.
 This was also the first year that Kevin Harlan called the NCAA tournament and the last year for Al McGuire.
 Harlan called first-round games in Seattle alongside Jon Sundvold.
 Meanwhile, McGuire's final tournament game for CBS was the regional final between Duke and Temple at East Rutherford.
 McGuire worked alongside Verne Lundquist during the 1999 tournament.